rishujam/Android-Interview-Questions/README.md

 Q. High order functions

-Q. What is internal keyword use?
+Q. What is internal keyword use?</br>
 Ans -> Setting a declaration as internal means that it'll be available in the same module only.

 Q. Flows vs live data, uses of flow when and when live data